Code-Institute-Submissions/Shazaiib47-sarif-ms3-cookbook_SeptResub/README.md

 - Profile page to be updated so it shows user's recipes.
 (This may be implemented soon.)

-- Another subheading to allow users to add Ingredients to make recipe aside from description only
+- Another subheading to allow users to add Ingredients to make recipe aside from description only.

 - The ability to share recipe on social links with added functionality.